 The module starts by revising the magnetic vector potential, A, which is defined so that the magnetic field B=curl A. We will see that this is the natural quantity to consider when exploring how electric and magnetic fields transform under Lorentz transformations (special relativity).

 The radiation (EM-waves) emitted by accelerating charges will be described using retarded potentials (these are the time-dependent analogs of the usual electrostatic potential and the magnetic vector potential) and have the wave-like nature of light built in.
-The scattering of light by free electrons (Thompson scattering) and by bound electrons (Rayleigh scattering) will also be described.
+The scattering of light by free electrons (Thomson scattering) and by bound electrons (Rayleigh scattering) will also be described.
 Understanding the bound electron problem led Rayleigh to his celebrated explanation of why the sky is blue and why sunlight appears redder at sunrise and sunset.

 To introduce the magnetic vector potential and to show that electromagnetism is Lorentz invariant.
-To discuss particle dynamics in plasmas.

 At the end of the module, you should:

 - Be familiar with the vector potential and Lorentz invariant form of Maxwell's equations

 - Be able to manipulate Maxwell’s equations and solve representative problems using 4-vectors

 - Understand the physics of EM radiation and scattering and be able to describe the propagation of EM waves through free space